Nigouz/2202_NCMF/README.md

 For SpeechRecognition I had to install this in my VSCODE IDE Terminal
 1. pip install SpeechRecognition
-And also install the uploaded FFMPEG zip file in my computer for pydub to work Follow this tutorial for the pydub set up [Refer to Pooja Mallam's Answer] & restart your IDE (idk if others work, but for VSCODE, it has to be restarted after his steps)
+And also install the uploaded FFMPEG zip file (Sent in Tele cause idk why they dont allow files larger than 25mb here) in my computer for pydub to work
+Follow this tutorial for the pydub set up [Refer to Pooja Mallam's Answer] & restart your IDE (idk if others work, but for VSCODE, it has to be restarted after his steps)
 2. https://stackoverflow.com/questions/3049572/how-to-convert-mp3-to-wav-in-python#comment3122106_3049572